keswanimoe/my_pytest_project/README.md

-This is my initial pytest project, created to help me work through exercises aimed at developing strong test-driven development, object-oriented design, and debugging skills.
+This is a pytest project, created to help me work through exercises aimed at developing strong test-driven development, object-oriented design, and debugging skills.

 As part of the 8-week Makers Modern Software Engineering Foundation curriculum.
 In particular, Module Two: Golden Square Practices.